 d.
-If you do not acquire a new main home within 2 years of the event, you must include any remaining installments as additional tax on the tax return for the year in which the 2-year period ends.
+If you do not acquire a new main home within 2 years of the event, (c) above does not apply.
+Instead, you must include any remaining installments as additional tax on the tax return for the year in which the 2-year period ends.